TheArturthur/CoppermindScraper/Cosmere/Diagram (group).md

 That Roshar had originally been inhabited only by the [[Dawnsingers\|Dawnsingers]], who were not humans but parshmen, and that the first [[Desolation\|Desolation]] was caused by humans who came from another world.
 This called into question what the coalition was fighting for, as the parshmen clearly saw humans as the invaders.
 That King Elhokar had sworn allegiance to Dalinar as *highking*.
 The Diagram tried to imply that the Alethi had imperial ambitions, although the king merely wanted a way to save face after having to follow his uncle on so many things.
 That Dalinar had visions that involved talking to [[Odium\|Odium]], visions that he hid from the public.
 Again, they tried to twist a fact into something that would cast Dalinar in a different light.
 This time, they made it seem like he was fraternizing with the enemy.
-They released all three secrets to the public at the same time, causing the coalition to break apart.
+They released all three secrets to the public at the same time, undermining Dalinar's leadership and the coalition in general.

 ### Alliance with Odium
 The Diagram predicted that Taravangian will have a confrontation with Odium.
 While the [[Battle of Thaylen Field\|Battle of Thaylen Field]] was occurring, Taravangian decided to attract the attention of the god by having [[Malata\|Malata]] open the Veden Oathgate for a [[Singer\|singer]] strike force to enter and attack Urithiru.
 He also had a Diagram agent steal [[Jezrien\|Jezrien's]] [[Honorblade\|Honorblade]].